algorand/graviton/README.md

 ## Ensuring that all is Copacetic Before Pushing to Github

-To test in your local environment that everything is looking good before pushing to Github, it is recommended that you run `make pre-commit-check`
+To test in your local environment that everything is looking good before pushing to Github, it is recommended that you run `make all-tests`

 If you would like to simulate the github actions locally, you'll need to install [nektos act](https://github.com/nektos/act/wiki/Installation).
 On Mac OS with [Docker](https://docs.docker.com/desktop/mac/install/) previously installed you can use `brew install act`; on the other hand, on Linux and Windows follow the installation instructions in the nextos repo link above.